Find out more

 We launch the £2-a-month scheme – and with thousands more people donating, we can help even more families leave poverty behind for good.

 Thanks to you, we're moving closer and closer to a world where no one lives in extreme poverty.
-See exactly how we help at www.oxfamannualreview.org.uk
+See exactly how we helped this year in our Annual Review.

-We open the UK's first charity stop.
+We open the UK's first charity shop.
 Today, 23,000 amazing volunteers run 650 shops nationwide.

 £20,000 arrives in the mail in response to our press adverts about famine in Congo.
 Your incredible support has saved countless lives in emergencies ever since.